 Poon Hill and Kopra Ridge

 Poon Hill and Khopra Ridge combine to offer an unforgettable Himalayan experience, perfect for trekkers seeking both breathtaking views and a closer encounter with the mountains.
-Poon Hill provides a fantastic introduction, with its stunning sunrise views over the Annapurna and Dhaulagiri ranges, making it a favorite for many.
+Poon Hill provides a fantastic introduction, with its stunning sunrise views over the Annapurna and Dhaulagiri ranges, making it a favourite for many.
 But for a deeper, more immersive journey, trekking up to Khopra Ridge (Khopra Danda) takes you closer to the towering peaks, offering unparalleled vistas and peaceful solitude.

-Is this tour for me?
+Is this trek for me?

-Travel Style: Active with Guide in Teahouses
+Travel Style: Active with/without Guide

-Physical Rating: 3 - Energetic
+Physical Rating: 2 - Energetic

-Trail is sometimes on a rough track with obstacles and arduous sections with limited signage.
+Trail is sometimes on a rough track with obstacles and short steep sections.

 Comfy, family-owned teahouses with all meals provided along the trail.

-Check Your Visa Requirements
+Visa Requirements

 Age requirement: 12+